KDE/documentation-develop-kde-org/content/docs/getting-started/building/kdesrc-build-compile/index.md

 ---
-title: "Building KDE software with kdesrc-build"
+title: "Building KDE software with kde-builder"
 description: "Compiling with a single command"
 weight: 11
 group: "kdesrc-build"
 ---

-On this page, you will learn how to use KDE's `kdesrc-build` tool to build various types of KDE software once you have a development environment set up.
+On this page, you will learn how to use KDE's `kde-builder` tool to build various types of KDE software once you have a development environment set up.

 It can take an hour or more to compile a KDE application, Framework, or Plasma itself for the first time.
-The reason for this is that `kdesrc-build` by default has the option `--include-dependencies` enabled, so it will ignore all KDE packages that were installed using the distribution's package manager and will instead build from source all KDE modules that are dependencies of the module you told it to build.
+The reason for this is that `kde-builder` by default has the option `--include-dependencies` enabled, so it will ignore all KDE packages that were installed using the distribution's package manager and will instead build from source all KDE modules that are dependencies of the module you told it to build.
 The next time you want to compile that or any other piece of KDE software, it will be much faster since most of the dependencies will have already been compiled.

 If you don't want to build all dependencies (for instance if you are using a rolling release distro that provides recent versions of software), you can:

 * edit the configuration file `~/.config/kdesrc-buildrc` and set `include-dependencies false`
-* or add the `--no-include-dependencies` option when running `kdesrc-build`
+* or add the `--no-include-dependencies` option when running `kde-builder`

 ## Frameworks